amirzri376/LaplaceMecanism/README.md

 # LaplaceMechanism
 C++ code example for computing the secure multi-party Laplace mechanism.
-This implementation is inspired by the paper:
+This implementation is based by the paper:
 > Secure multiparty computation of the Laplace mechanism

 **Execution Instructions**: